-Job applicants may search job titles and class specifications using an Alphabetic Index available on the Work 4 Illinois site, and may browse an Appendix, which includes information on the EEOC Codes, Abbreviations, and Bargaining Units.
+Job titles, class specifications and the appendix for FY2014 is on the Work 4 Illinois website.
+Job applicants may search job titles and class specifications using the Alphabetic Index November 1, 2013 on the Work 4 Illinois site.
+The Appendix November 1, 2013 includes information on the EEOC Codes, Abbreviations, and Bargaining Units.

 Job Class Specifications